arunasurya/bisqtransifex/transifexprojectintro.md

-# Introductin to Bisq Transifex Project
+# Introduction to Bisq Transifex Project

 ## Current Projects
 The aim of the Bisq Transifex project is to produce technically accurate and up-to-date translations of the Bisq desktop application and relevant Bisq sites from English into other languages.